Student Radio Association: The Student Radio Awards (SRAs)

 In 2008, the Kevin Greening Creativity Award was introduced to reward students that had displayed new and innovative radio.
 The award is named in honour of Kevin Greening, a former chair of the awards and presenter on Cambridge University Radio.
 Greening co-hosted The Radio 1 Breakfast Show with Zoë Ball from 1997 to 1998, prior to his death in 2007.

-As well as student radio award trophy, winners of the best male and female awards are also given the chance to host a show on BBC Radio 1.
-In 2012, female winner Hattie Pearson, from Fuse FM, covered an early morning breakfast slot on the station on 29 March 2013.
-Best male winner Ethan O'Leary, from Spark FM, covered the same show on 1 April 2013.
-Also in 2012, Abbie McCarthy, from RaW 1251AM, was offered free training from the BBC Academy after winning the Best Newcomer trophy.
-Many past winners of Student Radio Awards have gone on to become big names within the UK radio industry, most notably Greg James (Winner Best Male 2005), who now works at Radio 1, and Mark Crossley (Winner Best Male 2008), who now works at Absolute Radio.
+The following are the winners of some of the major awards since 2020: